KrithikaVerma/ETL-Pipeline-for-Home-Sales-Analysis/README.md

 ## Potential Future Questions to Research:
-1. Does Indiana monthly temperature impact monthly growth?
+1. Does  monthly temperature impact monthly growth?
 2. Where in the Unites States are most people moving to Indiana from?
-3. What counties in Indiana experience the most growth per year?
+3. What counties experience the most growth per year?
 4. Which season of the year provides a decline in yearly population growth?